West of England AHSN Risk Stratification Tool

 The purpose of the indicators are to support reductions in hospital admissions that may be associated with prescribing, to reduce the risk of avoidable medicines related harms and to quantify patients at potentially increased medicines related safety risk.

 - The content is based on consideration of the medicines safety related indicators that are available in the growing number of ‘dashboards’, related information sources and data sets available.

 - The RST only contains a selected number of medicines safety indicators for the purpose of supporting local focus, with input from across the AHSN on choice of indicators and content.

 - This RST approach is aimed at developing and supporting collaborative based working across the AHSN on improving medication safety on RST indicators areas of local interest.

 - The initial content is based on consideration of the indicators available within the ePACT2 system.
 There will be the option to include indicators from other information sources as this approach is developed.

-- The MSD does not state where best practice targets are for the indicators involved, in recognition of the fact that specific best practice positions may be dependent on local circumstances and therefore should be locally determined.
+- The RST does not state where best practice targets are for the indicators involved, in recognition of the fact that specific best practice positions may be dependent on local circumstances and therefore should be locally determined.

 P1.85 The average number of unique medicines prescribed per patient - for patients ≥85 years old

 P2.75 Percentage of patients with an anticholinergic burden score of 6 or more aged 75 and over